Xilinx/Vitis-Tutorials/Hardware_Acceleration/Design_Tutorials/01-convolution-tutorial/README.md

  </tr>
 </table>

 # Accelerating Video Convolution Filtering Application

 ***Version: Vitis 2023.1***

-This tutorial introduces you to a compute-intensive application that is accelerated using the Xilinx Alveo Data Center accelerator card.
-It goes through the design of a specific kernel that runs on the FPGA and briefly discusses optimization of the host-side application for performance.
+This tutorial introduces you to a compute-intensive application that is accelerated using the AMD Alveo™ Data Center accelerator card.
+It goes through the design of a specific kernel that runs on the field programmable gate array (FPGA) and briefly discusses optimization of the host-side application for performance.
 The kernel is designed to maximize throughput, and the host application is optimized to transfer data in an effective manner that moves in-between the host and FPGA card.
 The host application essentially eliminates the data movement latency by overlapping data transfers for multiple kernel calls.
-Another essential purpose of this tutorial is to show **_how one can easily estimate the performance of hardware kernels that can be built using Vitis HLS and how accurate and close these estimates are to actual hardware performance_**
+Another essential purpose of this tutorial is to show **how one can easily estimate the performance of hardware kernels that can be built using Vitis HLS and how accurate and close these estimates are to actual hardware performance**.

 ## Introduction to Acceleration

-The first lab is designed to let you quickly experience the acceleration performance that can be achieved by porting the video filter to Xilinx's Alveo accelerator card.
+The first lab is designed to let you quickly experience the acceleration performance that can be achieved by porting the video filter to AMD's Alveo accelerator card.
 The Alveo series cards are designed for accelerating data center applications.
 However, this tutorial can be adapted to other accelerator cards with some simple changes.

  The steps to be carried out for this first lab include:

 - Setting up the Vitis application acceleration development flow
 - Running the hardware optimized accelerator and comparing its performance with a baseline of the application

-This lab demonstrates the significant performance gain that can be achieved as compared to CPU performance.
-Whereas the next labs in this tutorial will illustrate and guide how such performance can be achieved using different optimizations and design techniques for 2D convolution kernels and the host side application.
+This lab demonstrates the significant performance gain that can be achieved as compared to the processor performance.
+The next labs in this tutorial will illustrate and guide how such performance can be achieved using different optimizations and design techniques for 2D convolution kernels and the host side application.

 ### Cloning the GitHub Repository and Setting Up the Vitis Tool

-To run this tutorial you will need to clone a git repo and also download and extract some compressed files, please follow the instruction given below:
+To run this tutorial, you will need to clone a git repo and also download and extract some compressed files.
+Use the following instructions:

 #### Clone Git Repo